 A biodiversity conservation licence can be granted under Part 2 of the Biodiversity Conservation Act 2016 that allows handlers to legally catch and release reptiles (usually snakes) from commercial and residential homes and backyards.
 Reptile handlers operate under strict licence conditions to ensure human safety and animal welfare.

-- they are 18 years or over in age
+- prove you are 18 years or over in age

-- why a licence should be granted and describe the location/area where they will operate
+- explain why a licence should be granted and describe the location/area where you will operate

-- 2 written references from people who can validate their ability and experience
+- provide 2 written references from people who can validate your ability and experience

-- they hold a current first aid certificate, public liability insurance
+- demonstrate that you hold a current first aid certificate and public liability insurance

-- evidence that you have completed a recognised reptile handling course or have at least 2 years proven experience in handling venomous snakes.
+- prove that you have completed a practical reptile handling course or have at least 2 years proven experience in handling venomous snakes.

 Licence conditions and application forms

-- Reptile catch and release licence application form (DOC 49KB)
+- Reptile catch and release licence application form (PDF 79KB)

-- Reptile catch and release licence conditions – example (PDF 30KB)
+- Reptile catch and release licence conditions – example (PDF 38KB)

 - Hygiene protocol for the control of disease in snakes (PDF 1MB)